 I finished my athletic career at Dartmouth as a 3-time First Team All American, 4-time First Team All-Ivy, 2-time CSA Scholar Athlete, and co-winner of the Skillman Award for sportsmanship in college squash.
 I shared this award with long-time friend, former Princeton squash player, and current pro squash player Todd Harrity.

 PSA WORLD TOUR

-I have been a full-time professional on the PSA World Tour for 6 years now, and am based in New York City.
-I currently train both in the city and in Greenwich, CT.
+I have been a full-time professional on the PSA World Tour for 8 years now, and am based in Philadelphia, PA.

 I am always in the pursuit of finding the best training strategy for squash, and am currently focused on blending strength training with movement and mobility on court.
 As the ferocity of the game has increased over the last decade, it is paramount to work on speed and power, but in a way that minimizes injury.

 Apart from physical training, I love working on the mental side of the game - Just like squash itself, it's easier said than done!